iosdecal/ios-decal-lab4/README.md

 ## Grading ##
 Once you've finished the lab, you can check-off using this form https://goo.gl/forms/HNh43aZNNYj3cIKV2.
 If you weren't able to finish before 8pm, make sure to let a TA know you attended (do not fill out the google form), and be sure to check-off next week at the beginning of lab.

-We will grade your work based off the following criteria (all requirements must be satisfied to receive credit).